Zeeshuuu/customer-churn-prediction/README.md

 Gradient Boosting

-Compare accuracy, F1-score, and ROC-AUC
+Compare Accuracy, F1-Score, and ROC-AUC

 Save the best model and scaler for deployment